Order before 22:00 for same day shipping

 - The trader will take the greatest possible care when receiving and implementing orders for products and when assessing applications for the provision of services.

-- Taking into consideration that which is stated in article 4 of these general terms and conditions, the company will implement accepted orders with efficient expedition, though at the latest within 30 days, unless a longer period of delivery has been agreed.
-If delivery suffers a delay, or if the delivery cannot be implemented, or implemented only partially, the consumer will be informed about this at the latest one month after the order was placed.
+- Taking into consideration that which is stated in article 4 of these general terms and conditions, the trader will implement accepted orders with efficient expedition, though at the latest within 30 days, unless a longer period of delivery has been agreed.
+If delivery suffers a delay, or if the delivery cannot be implemented, or implemented only partially, the consumer will be informed about this at the latest 1 month after the order was placed.
 In this case, the consumer has a right to dissolve the contract, free of charge, and a right to possible damages.